runem/ts-simple-type/README.md

 ## What is this?

-Right now the type checker for Typescript API doesn't expose methods like `isAssignableTo`.
-See issue [#9879](https://github.com/Microsoft/TypeScript/issues/9879) on the Typescript github repository which has been open for 2.5 years.
+Right now the type checker for Typescript API doesn't expose methods for checking assignability and building types.
+See issue [#9879](https://github.com/Microsoft/TypeScript/issues/9879) and (#29432)[https://github.com/Microsoft/TypeScript/issues/29432] on the Typescript github repository.

 To fill in the gap while this issue is being discussed this library aims to provide the most essential helper functions for working with types in Typescript.

+Furthermore this library can help you construct types (called `Simpletype`) which can be serialized and easy analyzed.

-This library has more than 350 tests comparing results to actual Typescript diagnostics.
+This library has more than 500 tests comparing results to actual Typescript diagnostics.

 ## Installation